 Board meetings are held at regular intervals with additional meetings convened as and when necessary.
 Board meetings for each financial year are scheduled before the end of the previous financial year so as to enable the Directors to plan their schedules accordingly.
 During the financial year under review, the Board met four (4) times to review the Group's operations, review and approve the quarterly financial results, annual financial statements and the relevant operational strategic matters requiring the Board's approval.
 The Company Secretary records in the minutes of Board meetings all the deliberations, particularly the issues discussed in reaching that decision.
-All Directors attended the Board meetings held during the financial year and have complied with the minimum requirement of 50% attendance at Board meetings as stipulated in the MMLR of Bursa Securities.
+Directors have complied with the minimum requirement of 50% attendance at Board meetings as stipulated in the MMLR of Bursa Securities.